 What’s my motivation for making this list public?
 A very relevant question for anyone considering adopting any of my ideas as their own.
 You can pay hundreds of dollars a year for subscriptions to investment newsletters.
 I’m charging nothing.
 According to The Hulbert Financial Digest, no newsletter over the past 20 years has come close to the returns I’ve been able to achieve in my own portfolio.
 Theoretically, my stock picks should be worth many times what people pay for most newsletters.

 This website has been a lot of fun.
 I’ve connected with people in my own community and investors from around the world.
-There is a thirst out there and a real need for unbiased investment advice.
-I have no financial credentials and can’t officially make any specific recommendations, but I’m free to tell everyone who cares to listen what I’m doing with my own money.
+There is a thirst out there and a need for unbiased investment advice.
+I have no financial credentials and can’t officially make any individual recommendations, but I’m free to tell everyone who cares to listen what I’m doing with my own money.